rbouckaert/speedemon/README.md

 5. Before saving the xml template, open the 'Priors' tab and select the Yule Skyline Collapse model as the species tree prior.
 Two new prior distributions will appear: for the collapse weight and the birth rate *rate*.
 The threshold epsilon can also be adjusted here.
 The 'Group Count' is the number of epochs in the skyline.
 This can be set to 1 to attain the birth collapse model.
 The birth rate of the first epoch is drawn from a Gamma distribution with a shape of 'shape' and a rate of 'birth rate rate'.
 ![](figs/Fig1.png)

+The Yule Skyline model (without the species delimitation component) has been described [here](https://www.beast2.org/2022/06/01/yule-skyline-tree-prior.html).

 ## What the XML file looks like

 The Yule-skyline collapse model is a tree prior distribution for the species tree.
 For example, a Yule model prior may look like this: